danielng09/Sudoku-Visual-Solver/README.md

 # Sudoku Visual Solver

 A visual representation of a sudoku problem being solved step-by-step using various algorithms.
+[Live link](https://danielng09.github.io/Sudoku-Visual-Solver/)

 You can find a description of sudoku and its rules [here](https://en.wikipedia.org/wiki/Sudoku).